kamalnarra/rudimentary-crawler/README.md

 # rudimentary-crawler
 Just to test stuff out.
-Python/BeautifulSoup, maps to a SQLite database.
+Python/BeautifulSoup.
+Maps to a SQLite database.